ranzbrendan/real_estate_sales_de_project/README.md

 - `Terraform` (Infrastructure As Code)
 - `Docker` & `Docker Compose` (Containerization)
 - `Mage` (Workflow Orchestration)
-    - Reason for using Mage - I figured that as a complete beginner in the field of data and technology, it was better not to overwhelm myself too much.
+    - Reason for using Mage - I figured that as a complete beginner in the field of data and technology, it was better not to overwhelm myself.
 After doing a little bit of research, Mage seemed to be the one most suitable for me, a beginner, in order to create my first data engineering project.
 In the near future, I plan to learn other workflow orchestration tools such as Airflow, Prefect, and Dagster.
 - `dbt Cloud` (Transformation)
 - `Looker Studio` (Visualization)